Dealing with Water Restrictions

 During a drought or water shortage, or when conditions indicate a drought may be imminent, Florida's water management districts have the authority to restrict water use in home landscapes.

 Always follow water restrictions!
-They describe how many days you can water your landscape, and often which days and times of day, as well.
+They describe how many days a week you can water your landscape, and often which days and times of day, as well.
 These restrictions ensure that all of us have enough water.

 Florida's sandy soils mean that plants may experience drought stress after only a few days without rain or irrigation.
 So how do you keep your plants alive while following your water management district's watering schedule?
 Follow these guidelines.